learnbin.net nav logo

 Figure 06: Pigment stabilization with dispersing agents

 Stabilization is achieved through the adsorption of stabilizing molecules on the pigment surface.
-So, that repulsive forces among the adsorbed species will prevent the reaggregation.
+So, repulsive forces among the adsorbed species will prevent the reaggregation.
 There are two stabilization mechanisms.

 Electrostatic stabilization